-Full proposals will be evaluated according to the Evaluation Criteria for the Statements of Interest and Full Proposals.
-Proposals will be reviewed by a panel consisting of a professional peer group that is knowledgeable in USGS-related scientific disciplines, data management, information technology, and other relevant topics in the context of the CDI.
+Full proposals will be evaluated according to the Evaluation Criteria for the Full Proposals.
+Proposals will be reviewed by a peer group panel of professionals knowledgeable in USGS-related scientific disciplines, data management, information technology, and other relevant topics in the context of the CDI.
 Recommendations by the review panel will be presented to the CDI Executive Sponsors for final selection.